zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/c360_create_compute_ft.md

     Content in this section is adapted from [Download Client Credentials (Wallets)](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/connect-download-wallet.html#GUID-B06202D2-0597-41AA-9481-3B174F75D4B1)

-## STEP 3: Download and Copy Graph Server and Client, Copy ADB Wallet to the Linux Compute
+## STEP 3: Download and Copy Graph Server, Copy ADB Wallet to the Linux Compute

 Choose the environment where you created your SSH Key.